adaltas/node-nikita/docs/content/action/handler.md

 ## Usage

-You can pass the `$handler` property name when calling an action alongs its configuration.
+You can pass the `$handler` property name when calling an action along with its configuration.

 The [configuration properties](/current/action/config) passed to the `call` action are available in the `config` property of the first argument of the handler: